Sudirman Said

 Sudirman Said (born 16 April 1963) is the former Minister of Energy and Mineral Resources of the Republic of Indonesia on the Working Cabinet from 27 October 2014 to 27 July 2016.
 He was replaced by Arcandra Tahar in the second cabinet reshuffle.
 He is known as an anti corruption figure.

 In 2018, he ran in the Central Java gubernatorial election against incumbent Ganjar Pranowo.

 Education

 In 1990, Sudirman completed his studies at the Indonesian State College of Accountancy where he obtained a BSc in accounting.
 In 1994, he also attended George Washington University and obtained a master's degree in Business Administration.
 He was then elected as Chairman of the Finance -STAN from 2013 to 2016.

 Career

 Masyarakat Transparansi Indonesia (MTI)

-Sudirman Said, along with other anti-corruption figures such as Erry Riana (former member of Komisi Pemberantasan Korupsi), Sri Mulyani (then former Minister of Finance), a few others founded Masyarakat Transparansi Indonesia (MTI).
+Sudirman Said, along with other anti-corruption figures such as Erry Riyana Hardjapamekas (former member of Komisi Pemberantasan Korupsi), Sri Mulyani (then former Minister of Finance), a few others founded Masyarakat Transparansi Indonesia (MTI).
 The goal of the organization is to increase transparency from Indonesian ministers, stopping the criminalization of KPK, and pushing the government to resolve ongoing corruption cases.

 Vice Director of PT Petrosea

-In May 2013 Sudirman Said is selection to be the vice director of PT Petrosea, a mining company under Indika Energy Group.
+In May 2013 Sudirman Said was selected to be the vice director of PT Petrosea, a mining company under Indika Energy Group.